Marriage Contracts / Cohabitation Agreements

 This often means that if people wish to enter into an enforceable Cohabitation Agreement or Marriage Contract it would be beneficial to:

 - disclose all assets and liabilities existing at the time;

 - sign a properly drafted agreement as drafted by counsel.

-If you wish to enter into a Cohabitation Agreement or Marriage Contract, please get in touch with our lawyers at NuriLaw Professional Corporation and let us assist you in drafting your agreements.
-Domestic Contracts reduce stress and uncertainty.
-Contact us to build your future on a bedrock of certainty.
+If you wish to enter into a Cohabitation Agreement or Marriage Contract, please get in touch with our family lawyers and let us assist you in drafting and formalizing your agreements.
+Domestic contracts can reduce stress and uncertainty by providing more clarity and path forward.
+Contact us today to start planning your future on a foundation of certainty.